Robert Hillary King: Later life

 King has spoken internationally against the use of solitary confinement and on behalf of Wallace and Woodfox while they were still imprisoned.
 He has spoken at college campuses and community centers across the US, and before the Parliaments in the Netherlands, South Africa and Portugal.
 On 1 December 2010, King was invited as the inaugural speaker at TEDxAlcatraz in San Francisco, delivering a talk entitled "Alone".

-King is a supporter of Scottish football club Celtic F.C. and wore a Celtic shirt during his first ever TV interview on CNN in June 2015.
+King is a supporter of Scottish football club Celtic F.C. and wore a Celtic shirt during his first ever television interview on CNN in June 2015.
 On a podcast in 2020, King explained why he became a Celtic fan:

 "Everyone knows of Glasgow Celtic and the story of the club.
 They represent oppressed people like me and my brothers in the African/American community, they represent the poor Irish immigrants in the UK and the people in the poorest areas of Glasgow - the people with nothing and who face adversity you know?
 It is a constant source of inspiration that a mainstream sports club, so famous worldwide, was put there by the people for the people and still sticks to its founding principles and represents the people who have no other representation.

 The Celtic fans are known to stand up for what’s right and take no shit from the establishment!
 Even people who have never watched a soccer game in their life respect that club and what they stand for.
 I've never been to the UK but if I ever get the chance it (Celtic Park) would be the first place I would visit."